J-1 Visa Training And Education Specialist Jobs

 Clarify the two-year home residency requirement early

 The J-1 Specialist category can trigger a two-year home-country physical presence requirement, depending on your funding source and country of nationality.
-Confirm your status with your designated sponsor before accepting any offer, since this affects future visa options including H-1B and green card pathways.
+Confirm your status with your designated sponsor before accepting any offer, since this affects future visa options including H-1B visa and green card pathways.

 Align your training plan with O*NET task descriptions